ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 <details>
 <summary><b>💡 Show Answer</b></summary>

 Most time series models produce normally distributed forecasts — that is, we assume that the distribution of possible future values follows a normal distribution.
-A prediction interval gives an interval within which we expect $y_t $ to lie with a specified probability.
-For example, assuming that distribution of future observations is normal, a$95\%$  prediction interval for the h-step forecast is:
+A prediction interval gives an interval within which we expect $y_t$ to lie with a specified probability.
+For example, assuming that distribution of future observations is normal, a $95\%$  prediction interval for the h-step forecast is:

 $$